 How to manage a systemd timer

-Examples below use a generic cache-prune.timer unit name.
-Replace it with the real timer, add sudo for system timers, and use systemctl --user for per-user timers.
-When the timer file or a drop-in changes, run systemctl daemon-reload and then restart the timer, because systemctl reload is not applicable to timer units.
+Examples below use cache-prune.timer as a stand-in unit name.
+Replace it with the real timer, add sudo for system timers, use systemctl --user for per-user timers, and run systemctl daemon-reload followed by systemctl restart after editing a timer file or drop-in because timer units report CanReload=no and do not support a live reload action.

 ActionExample command

-Show timer status systemctl status –no-pager –full unit.timer
+Show current status systemctl status –no-pager –full unit.timer

-List next and previous runs systemctl list-timers –all
+List next and last runs systemctl list-timers –all –no-pager

 Start a stopped timer now systemctl start unit.timer

-Enable and start at boot systemctl enable –now unit.timer
+Enable and start now systemctl enable –now unit.timer

 Disable and stop now systemctl disable –now unit.timer

-1. Inspect the timer state before changing it.
+1. Check the current timer status before changing anything.

 $ systemctl status --no-pager --full cache-prune.timer